lukasertl/blog.syslog.at/content/blog/transaction-id-wraparound.md

 I started the recovery process, shutting down the PostgreSQL service, starting the affected database in single-user mode and vacuuming it.
-Of course, as this was one of our larger databases with almost 1 TB, it would take hours and hours to finish.
-Since I had no progress meter I resorted to checking the modification dates of the database files themselves, to give me an estimated how long we would be offline (hint:
+Of course, as this was one of our larger databases with almost 1 TB, it would take hours after hours to finish.
+Since I had no progress meter I resorted to checking the modification dates of the database files themselves, to give me an estimate how long we would be offline (hint:
 *very* long).

-Naturally, the vacuuming would generate lots of WALs, so of course I ran into disk space problems and had to start all over again.
+Naturally, the vacuuming would generate lots of WALs, so *of course* I ran into disk space problems and had to start all over again.

 While I was waiting for the vacuum to finish I tried to find out how in the world this was able to happen at all.
 Basically if your autovacuum